ToddThomson/tsproject/README.md

     tsproject.src( projectConfigPath: string, settings: any )

 Where:

-projectConfigPath is a relative directory path to the default Typescript project file named "tsconfig.json". or, projectConfigPath is a relative path to a named Typescript project file.
+**projectConfigPath** is a relative directory path to the default Typescript project file named "tsconfig.json".
+**projectConfigPath** is a relative path to a named Typescript project file.

 # Usage - Gulp Build Pipeline
 TsProject on github contains a [sample](https://github.com/ToddThomson/tsproject/tree/master/sample) to help you get started.